Book coaches

 Line editors

 Unlike copyeditors, a line editor should also identify the goal or purpose for each chapter and note which paragraphs support that goal.
-We might offer suggestions on ways the author can expand upon that idea and go deeper.
+Through a series of questions, we help you ponder ways you can expand upon an idea and go deeper.
 Likewise, line editors note which paragraphs might distract from the chapter's goal and suggest cutting, reducing, or saving that portion for another time.

 Proofreaders